-The road signs use different colors and have meaning behind them.
+The road signs have different colors that convey a meaning different from the other colors.
 You can tell the sign’s message through color, and your examiner can ask questions about them.
 Here are some common symbols and their meanings.

 These are direction signs; you will find them as exit signs, street markers, distance signs to a specific location, or city and mile markers.
 It also indicates that movements are permitted in the area or the distance ahead.

 The primary purpose of green is to guide.
 It’s a guide color that tells you where and the distance and place you are currently going.